 In the event of a power failure, emergency hall lights will be activated.
 Residents are advised to have a flashlight available during a blackout.
 As in all emergency situations, residents should remain calm.
 Residence Life staff will give further instructions during an emergency.Top

 Due to fire and safety regulations, all corridor and exit doors must be kept free of all items.
 Exit doors should 94 never be blocked or propped open.
 Doors marked “Emergency Only” may only be used for emergencies.
 Students who violate this policy will be charged $50.00 per violation and repeated offenses will result in a referral to the Office of Community Standards.
 In Gildea Hall, the suite doors also act as fire doors and should never be blocked or propped open.
 In order to protect the community, students should not admit strangers to residential facilities.
 All guests should be escorted by their hosts.Top

 Extension Cords and Electrical Outlets

-Residents should not use electrical extension cords more than eight feet long or use four-way plugs in the outlets, as both practices may cause an electrical overload and fire hazard.
-All electrical extension cords and power strips with built in surge protectors must be UL listed.
-Students may not plug extension cords into other extension cords or into surge protectors.
-All extension cords and surge protectors MUST be plugged directly into the wall sockets.Top
+Residents should not use electrical cords more than eight feet long or use four-way plugs/ outlet extenders in the outlets, as both practices may cause an electrical overload and fire hazard.
+All electrical extension cords and power strips with built- in surge protectors must be UL listed.
+Do not plug extension cords into other extension cords or into surge protectors.
+All extension cords and surge protectors must be plugged directly into the wall sockets to prevent a fire.Top

 Guests and Visitation